Academic Integrity Policy

 Sanction points = 0.5: For work for a course, the instructor shall give the test or an assignment an immediate zero (0) which shall then be averaged into the course grade.
 If the violation occurred on work outside of a course, the faculty member will require that the work be redone.
 If that involves missing a stated deadline, the stated late penalty will apply.

 Sanction points = 1.0: The student will receive a course grade of XF for work done for a course; for work outside a course, the student will receive a failure on the project (e.g., on the candidacy exam).

-For infractions involving point levels of 1.5 and above, the course grade/project failure sanction will apply in addition to suspension or expulsion.
+For infractions involving point levels of 1.5 and above, the course grade/project failure sanction (XF) will apply in addition to suspension or expulsion.
 In the event of a suspension, the student will be allowed to complete the current semester of enrollment.